This post may contain affiliate links. Read my full disclosure policy.

-This delicious Thanksgiving Fall Salad with Roasted Pumpkin, Kale, Apples and Wild Rice, is topped with Maple glazed Pecans, Dried Cranberries, and a scrumptious, healthy, Allspice Vinaigrette.
-Vegan!
+This delicious Fall Salad with Roasted Pumpkin, Pecans, Kale, Apples and Wild Rice, is topped with Maple-glazed Pecans, Dried Cranberries, and a scrumptious Fall-inspired Vinaigrette.
+Vegan and Gluten-free!

 Here’s a vegan Fall Salad that would be a beautiful addition to your Thanksgiving table or simply served up as a healthy vegan dinner.
 Roasted Pumpkin, black rice, apples and kale, tossed in the most delicious vegan dressing – and topped with maple glazed pecans.
 Feel free to sub delicata squash, butternut or acorn squash!

 Hearty and filling, this could also work as a vegan main dish.
 For extra richness feel free to add crumbled goat cheese, or try farmer’s cheese.
 A very beautiful autumnal salad!